cmp-202/ssh2shell/README.md

   "msg:This is a message that will be handled by the msg.send code", "echo $(pwd)",
   "sudo su",
+  "msg:changing directory",
   "cd ~/",
   "ls -l",
+  "msg:Confirming the current path",
   "echo $(pwd)",
-  "ls -l"
+  "msg:Getting the directory listing to confirm the extra command was added", "ls -l"
  ],
  msg: {